DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 This PoW/PoS hybrid model allows for Tellor to take advantage of the efficiency and minimalism of a pure PoW design as well as the final security of PoS.
 The main problem with PoW consensus mechanisms is that 51% attacks are relatively trivial on smaller chains.
 The problem with a pure PoS mechanism is that stakers are not properly incentivized to mine (since usually economic punishments are needed) and the general security of negative reinforcement properties do not promote competition in speed and accuracy.
 Both of these issues are solved through Tellor’s hybrid model and the security of the  Oracle should suffice for relatively large purposes shortly after launch.

+##### Minimum Cost to Attack Analysis

+The cost to successfully attack and break the Tellor oracle is determined by several factors:
+1. The price of the oracle Tellor Tributes
+2. Average price (in fiat)  per query (Demand)
+3. Stake amount for mining
+4. Voting share of dev team(in tributes)
+where:
+P = Price of Tellor Tributes
+D = Average price (in fiat) per query (Demand)
+S = Stake amount in tokens
+V = Voting share of dev team(in tributes)

+Assuming that miners will only mine up to the reward amount  minus a needed premium (assume 10%).
+The cost of a 51% attack on Tellor:

+  Cost to 51% attack = Reward to miner

+where per Query Reward to winning miner = 4.4 x P + D (4.4 is 22/5 which is average reward assuming no gaming of median function)

+Additionally, to 51% attack the network, you would need to gain all ⅗ mining rewards to ensure you capture the median value Cost to 51% attack = 3 x (4.4P + D)

+Each miner would also be required to stake tokens (S) in order to mine so:
+  Cost to 51% attack = 3 ((S x P) + 4.4P + D)

+Now we have also added the 10 confirmations and placing the miners on hold.
+  Cost to 51% attack = 3 x 10 ((S x P) + 4.4P + D)

+This simple analysis though fails to account for the fact that invalid values will never be accepted if reported.
+So the actual cost to break is:
+  Cost to attack = max(V * P, 30((S x P) + 4.4P + D))

 We can summarize that security increases when:
 * The share of token holders voting PoS disputes increases
 * The price of the token increases